aravindan-barracuda/Moodle_new/docs/BarracudaWAFDeploy.md

 ## Fully configurable deployment with Barracuda WAF (Pay-As-You-Go License)

 This deployment will add the Barracuda Web Application Firewall to the moodle infrastructure.
-The following button will allow you to specify various configurations for your Moodle cluster deployment.
+The link below will redirect you to the Azure management console allowing you to specify various launch parameters for your Moodle cluster deployment.

 [![Deploy to Azure Fully Configurable](http://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Faravindan-barracuda%2FMoodle%2Fmaster%2Fazuredeploy-withbwafpayg.json)